Write and record the development of technology with deep insight

 Similarities between laser cutting and waterjet cutting

-Waterjet Cutting: Waterjet cutting can also handle complex shapes, especially common in stone and glass processing.
-For example, waterjet cutting is widely used for cutting complex patterns in architectural decoration, such as artistic patterns for marble floors or customized shapes for glass curtain walls.
+- Waterjet Cutting: Waterjet cutting handles complex shapes, especially in stone and glass processing.
+It is widely used for cutting artistic patterns in marble floors or custom shapes for glass curtain walls.

-Waterjet cutting: It also shows its high-precision advantages in medical device manufacturing.
-For example, used to cut precision medical device parts such as surgical blades and diagnostic tools, waterjet cutting maintains the accuracy and dimensional stability of the part.
+- Waterjet cutting: It also shows its high-precision advantages in medical device manufacturing.
+Waterjet cutting maintains the accuracy and dimensional stability of precision medical device parts, such as surgical blades and diagnostic tools.

 3.Suitable for a variety of materials

-Waterjet cutting: can also cut a variety of materials, such as frozen meat cutting used in the food industry.
-Waterjet cutting is able to cut food without the influence of heat, maintaining the original quality and shape of the food.
+- Waterjet cutting: can also cut a variety of materials, such as frozen meat used in the food industry.
+It cuts food without applying heat, preserving its original quality and shape.

 How water cutting works

-Generation of high-pressure water flow: Water cutting (or waterjet cutting) uses a high-pressure pump to pressurize water to 30,000 to 90,000 psi (pounds per square inch) to form a high-pressure water flow.
-For hard materials, abrasive materials such as garnet sand are often added to the water stream to enhance cutting capabilities.
+- Generation of High-Pressure Water Fl: Water cutting uses a high-pressure pump to pressurize water to 30,000 to 90,000 psi, creating high-pressure water flow.
+For hard materials, abrasive materials like garnet sand are added to enhance cutting.

 How laser cutting works

-Laser generation: Laser cutting uses a laser to produce a highly concentrated laser beam.
-Lasers produce high-energy laser beams of specific wavelengths by exciting a laser medium (such as a gas, solid, or liquid).
+- Laser Generation: Laser cutting uses a laser to create a highly concentrated beam.
+It excites a laser medium (gas, solid, or liquid) to produce high-energy beams of specific wavelengths.

-Material cutting: The laser beam moves along a predetermined path to achieve cutting by melting or vaporizing the material.
-During the cutting process, auxiliary gases (such as oxygen or nitrogen) are usually used to blow away the molten material and increase the cutting speed and quality.
+- Material Cutting: The laser beam moves along a set path to cut the material by melting or vaporizing it.
+Auxiliary gases (like oxygen or nitrogen) blow away molten material, increasing speed and quality.

 The difference between water cutting and laser cutting